Skip to main content

 Why Does the Body Become Resistant

-The development of is a protective mechanism gone awry.
+The development of insulin resistance is a protective mechanism gone awry.
 When cells are consistently exposed to high levels of glucose and insulin, they downregulate their insulin receptors to protect themselves from the toxic effects of excess glucose.
 This is a short-term survival strategy that creates a long-term problem.
 Several factors can trigger and accelerate this process:

 • Chronically high sugar intake ∞ A diet rich in refined carbohydrates and sugars forces the pancreas to constantly secrete large amounts of insulin, leading to cellular burnout.